-- 1a is a small B8 use unit on the ground floor - 1c/d are located on the first floor and are primarily in B2 use - 1b is the majority of this unit set over both floors and currently operates as Evolve Gym under an E(d) use
+- 1a is a small B8 use unit on the ground floor, and as this unit is in use, it is now omitted from the revised scheme; however, the adjacent shared lobby is included. - 1c/d are located on the first floor and are primarily in B2 use - 1b is the majority of this unit set over both floors and currently operates as Evolve Gym under an E(d) use

-4.3 The applicant's existing successful business Evolve Gym has operated within unit 1b since 2017, with the purpose of the application being to amalgamate units 1a and 1c/d, to form a single use within Unit 1, in order to expand the gymnasium.
+4.3 The applicant's existing successful business Evolve Gym has operated within unit 1b since 2017, with the purpose of the application being to amalgamate the first-floor units 1c/d, and the ground floor lobby, to form a single use that will expand the existing gymnasium.